Are there any best practices for writing a recommendation letter? How long should it be?

 HR Manager, Traffic Bees

-There are no hard and fast rules regarding the optimal length of a recommendation letter
+There are no hard rules regarding the optimal length of a recommendation letter

 The essence of it lies in its details; a shorter one consisting of relevant details trumps a longer one with pointless information.